 The Physical Therapist Assistant Licensing Examination has been available in Alabama since 1971 and serves to evaluate the graduate's minimum level of competency.
 It is mandatory for graduates of the program to become licensed if they want to work in the state of Alabama.

-In preparation for this exam as well as to evaluate minimum level of competency needed to practice, a Comprehensive Final Examination is given at the end of the second year.
-Students must pass this examination at the 70% level or above to graduate from the Program.
+In preparation for this exam as well as to evaluate minimum level of competency needed to practice, a comprehensive review examination is given at the end of the second year.